Close

 Since macrosomia is categorized by a larger fetus, it is not abnormal for babies with macrosomia to be born with umbilical cord complications.
 Asphyxiation at birth is dangerous, and if Maryland doctors do not remove the umbilical cord fast enough, it can lead to cerebral palsy.

-Can You File a Lawsuit in Maryland if Macrosomia Causes Cerebral Palsy in Your Newborn?
+Can You File a Lawsuit If Macrosomia Causes Cerebral Palsy in Your Newborn?

 Your Maryland doctor should be able to identify signs of macrosomia and develop a birth plan to successfully deliver your newborn when the time comes.
 Suppose a doctor acts negligently and fails to provide adequate care to a fetus with macrosomia and a mother.
 In that case, they can be held accountable in a lawsuit for compensatory damages.